Skip to content

 • To adopt 30 acres the donation is $1050, with $450 going to wages and $600 going to the families.

-As a special incentive, anyone adopting 30 acres or more will receive a credit from Gamewatchers Safaris for the same amount donated, to be used for payment of a stay at any of the Porini Camps in 2024 or 2025.
+As a special incentive, anyone adopting 30 acres or more will receive a credit from Gamewatchers Safaris for the same amount donated, to be used for payment of a stay at any of the Porini Camps in 2025.
 So, for example, a donation of US$ 1050 to adopt 30 acres will receive a travel credit worth US$ 1050.